 If you do not meet the qualifications for asylum, you could be deported and denied another chance to try again.
 Even if you do not feel comfortable doing so, tell your attorney everything that might be important.
 Any information you share will be kept confidential.

 If you may be eligible for asylum, start securing your future in America today.
-Call Omole Law Office for a free consultation and evaluation of your immigration options.
+Call Omole Law Office for legal consultation and evaluation of your immigration options.